exercism/v3/languages/csharp/exercises/concept/time/.docs/after.md

 Although this exercise investigates the concept of `time` in practice you rarely deal with times on their own.
 They are almost always dealt with in conjunction with dates.
 There is no specific separate _time_ object only [`DateTime`][date-time].

 Time-of-day can be expressed with [`TimeSpan`][time-span].
-It is not [purpsoe made][skeet-time-of-day] so the expressiveness of code can get a bit clunky.
+It is not [purpose made][skeet-time-of-day] so the expressiveness of code can get a bit clunky.
 It does the job.

 _time_ has a number of aspects: